 You can simplify customer use of your devices with Alexa Routines and Groups.
 With Routines, customers can trigger a series of actions from one or more devices using a single voice command, or automatically by time of day.
 With Groups, customers can control the devices in the same room as an Echo device without remembering specific device names.

-Your customers can ask Alexa to view live video feeds from your WiFi and wired smart home cameras on Echo Show and FireTV.
+Your customers can ask Alexa to view live video feeds from your WiFi and wired smart home cameras on Echo Show, Echo Spot, and FireTV.
 Using the Smart Home Skill API, you can specify a variety of camera stream attributes, including protocol, resolution, authorization type, and codecs.
 See Build Smart Home Camera Skills for more information.

 You can enable voice control of smart TVs, receivers, and other entertainment devices including inputs, channels, and speakers.
 With playback controls, you can also enable customers to fast forward, rewind, and pause.
 See Build Smart Home Skills for Entertainment Devices for more information.